What is a balanced diet?

 Looking at a sustainable diet?
 The British Nutrition Foundation provides this definition of sustainability: “the capacity for everyone to live well within the Earth’s ecological limits”.

 While these are all global issues, we can all do our bit to help.
-WRAP show annual food waste is a staggering 9.5 million tonnes which has to be disposed of, as well as creating 25 million tonnes of greenhouse gasses.
+WRAP (Waste and Resources Action Programme) shows annual food waste is a staggering 9.5 million tonnes, which has to be disposed of, as well as creating 25 million tonnes of greenhouse gases.

 Cutting food waste